 DCR also has a "Stewardship Council" that meets on a monthly basis.
 Ted Dooley of Swampscott is currently the representative for Essex County.
 You are encouraged to attend in-person or virtually and make a public comment at those meetings.
 Schedule for all meetings is here.

 Save King's Beach circulated a petition about Nahant Long Beach and Lynn Shore Beach in October 2024, garnering nearlyy 800 signatures.
-To sign the petition or learn more, click here.
+After months of advocating to DCR to do daily testing at Nahant, SKB engaged with Northeastern University to undertake daily testing in an independent study.
+Data from that study can be found here.

 NAHANT